vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 that is doable using *gn*, but for now I think this is good enough.

 ## Wrap up
-You won't find a list of pros and cons in this section for I did not set out to write that kind of article; heck, I didn't even think I was writing an article.
-That is not to say there aren't pros and cons when choosing a build system.
-There will always be pros and cons to anything we touch and use.
-However, I do have a few thoughts on the nature and purpose of my quest.
+I wanted to document my experience in revisiting an area of software development that I haven't paid attention to for a long time, and that is what I did up to this point.
+Anything that we touch and use has pros and cons, and it is tempting to end with such a list and call it a wrap.
+I won't do that since my quest has been subjective from the start, and creating such a list would feel out of context.
+Instead, let me just write down a few thoughts on the nature and purpose of my quest.

-At an abstract level, I do not like products that work hard to dumbify the user, to the point where no one knows what a button does and why.
+At an abstract level, I do not like products that work hard to dumbify the user to the point where no one knows what a button does and why.
 I see a red flag whenever I find the word "easy" in the documentation of a product.